To contact the school SENDCo please email: SENDCo@heckmondwikeprimary.co.uk

-Special Education Needs and Disability (SEND)
+Special Educational Needs and Disability at Heckmondwike Primary

-At times we may need to access outside support services to work alongside myself to ensure that your child is provided for and has the best possible start in life.
+At times we may need to access outside support services to work alongside us to ensure that your child is provided for and has the best possible start in life.

 If you would like to help your child at home please click the following link for more information – http://www.senteacher.org.

 If you would like to learn more about support, services and activities for young people with special educational needs and disabilities (SEND) in Kirklees, then visit the Kirklees Local Offer.